 Use a Vinegar Solution to Remove the Trail

 Mix three parts of vinegar with one part of plain water and pour the mixture into a spray gun/bottle.
-Vinegar has acetic acid, which effectively eliminates the smell of an ant trail and also works as a deterrent against ants and other insects.
+Vinegar has acetic acid, which effectively eliminates an ant trail’s smell and works as a deterrent against ants and other insects.

 Place Used Coffee Grounds Around Home